griff-kodexx/Jpa-sample/README.md

 A prototype of a clinic system.
-It has benn built using various Java EE technologies and other third party dependencies.
+Its built on Java EE technologies and other third party dependencies.